- by Melody Swilling

 Do Your Best to Locate Your Spouse

 You will need to make a best effort to locate your spouse in order to actually serve them your papers.
-If you don't locate your spouse, you may have more difficulty obtaining an award of alimony, child support, child custody, and assets from the court.
+If you don't locate your spouse, you may have more difficulty obtaining an child support, child custody, and assets from the court.

 Get as much information as possible about your spouse's last known address through your knowledge, your research, help from friends and family, and cooperation with the local authorities located where your spouse lives.